Beanalini/whaWhaPedal/README.md

 [1]  Create the database you by logging into MySQL:

-     u root -p    (you will be promted to enter your mySQL password)
+     -u root -p    (you will be promted to enter your mySQL password)

 [2]  Run the schema to create the database:

     source db/schema.sql

-[3] Enter the folowing command to exit MySQL:
+[3] Enter the following command to exit MySQL:

     quit

-[3] Populate the database with the sample data by running the seed files:
+[3] Run the seed files to populate the database with the sample data:

     npm run seed